Discover ways to make your home more energy efficient through this DIY scavenger hunt

 Bring Nature Home is our online database of tried-and-tested CPAWS Southern Alberta activities!
 Here are some ways that you can bring nature home (or to the classroom) today!

 Bring nature home with this fun environmental education activity!
-In Habitat Stretch and Shrink experience habitat loss and its ecosystem…
+In Sort It Out you learn what is and isn’t biodegradable…